Marketers spend a lot of time thinking about right message, right time, right platform. But what about right type?

 When you’re looking at individual email’s subject lines, content, and visuals, plus action-based email journeys or time-based email playbooks, it can be easy to lose sight of the bigger picture.
 When this happens, you run a risk of creating an imbalance in the types of emails you’re sending on a weekly, monthly, or even annual basis.

-In this blog, we’ll explore the 10 most common types of email marketing and when to use them.
+In this blog, we’ll explore emails you need to add to your arsenal, when to use them, and how to balance them.
 Plus, we’ll include some best-in-class examples along the way.

 Everyone loves a blanket statement.
 “No one likes to be sold to, emails should be educational!”
 “No one wants to read these days, emails should be short and sweet!”
 “Emails should have an 80:20 text:image ratio!”